doguyilmaz/use-typewriter-animation/README.md

 ## Usage

-Here's a simple example of how to use the `useTypewriter` hook in your React project:
+Here’s a simple example of how to use the `useTypewriter` hook in your React project:

 ```tsx
 import React from 'react';